Cardiology

 Why Do I Feel Extra Heartbeats?

 Understanding the mechanism of a regular heartbeat is helpful.
-The human heart consists of four chambers: two atria, and two ventricles.
+The human heart consists of four chambers: two atria and two ventricles.
 Atria delivers the blood to the ventricle, which further pumps it to the rest of the body.

 The sinoatrial node (SA) is the electrical pacemaker of the heart.
 It creates electrical impulses that travel from the atria to the ventricles.
-These impulses contract atria and ventricles to supply blood to the rest of the body.
+These impulses contract the atria and ventricles to supply blood to the rest of the body.
 The heartbeat that you feel is due to the contraction of the ventricle.

 What Are Risk Factors of PVCs?